cocstudentcouncil/Constitution/constitution.md

    2nd year CoC undergraduate students,
 4. An Upperclassmen representative, pursuing an undergraduate degree and in their 3rd or 4th+ year, elected by 3rd and 4th+ year CoC undergraduate students,
-5. The Two Undergraduate CoC Student Government Association (SGA) representatives to the Undergraduate House of Representatives, elected as governed by SGA laws,
+5. The Undergraduate CoC Student Government Association (SGA) representatives to the Undergraduate House of Representatives, elected as governed by SGA laws (the number of these is determined by SGA),
 6. A TA representative, who is a teaching assistant for a course offered in the CoC, elected by CoC teaching assistants,
 7. A Student Orgs representative, elected by the CoC Student Organizations Council,
 8. A UROC representative, performing undergraduate research through UROC, elected by student members performing research